Copying an environment

 Copying an environment in the same region

-You must manually shut down any Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
-VMs and x86 VMs with more than 256 GB of RAM before you can copy the environment.
-Running x86 VMs with 256 GM or RAM or less are automatically suspended during the copy operation.
+Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap.
+VMs and x86 VMs with more than 256 GB of RAM can’t be suspended.
+You must either shut them down before you copy the environment or choose Copy VMs while they’re running to create a copy while they’re still running.

-Navigate to the Environment page.
+1. Navigate to the Environment page.

-The Environment Details page displays.
+Environment Details page

-- Click Copy in the top toolbar.
+2. Click Copy in the top toolbar.

 Optionally:

-The detail page for the new environment displays, but you can’t interact with it until the process is complete.
+5. The detail page for the new environment displays, but you can’t interact with it until the process is complete.

-- Generally, copying an environment in the same region is faster than copying an environment across regions.
+• Generally, copying an environment in the same region is faster than copying an environment across regions.
 For more information, see What to expect when you copy an environment or template.

 Changes to an environment during the copy process